 The Drexel Writing Center periodically offers workshops on various steps in the writing process, including workshops on writing abstracts.
 This is particularly helpful for students looking to apply to present their undergraduate research, as most conferences require that applicants submit an abstract of their work to be considered.
 Please check back here or on the Drexel Writing Center Workshops page for updates on when these workshops will be held.

-FOR STAR Scholars: The Drexel Writing Center staff will host an abstract writing workshop specifically for STAR Scholars to help prepare you for writing your abstracts for the STAR Scholars Summer Showcase Program Booklet.
-This workshop will be held at the end of July or early August; check back here and on Discover for more details as summer draws nearer.
+FOR STAR Scholars: The Drexel Writing Center staff will host two abstract writing workshops specifically for STAR Scholars to help prepare you for writing your abstracts for the STAR Scholars Summer Showcase Program Booklet.

 Hagerty Libraries and the Drexel Writing Center periodically offer workshops on various skills related to presenting research, including designing effective research posters.
 Please check back here, on the Drexel Writing Center Workshops page, or on the Hagerty Libraries events page for updates on when these workshops will be held.